 "I…" Myria considered the fact that there are two reasons to guard an object or person.
 The first was to protect it from harm or loss.
 The second was to protect others from that thing.
 Considering the reactions of the watchmen, she reached the obvious conclusion.
 "I see.
 Yes.
 I believe that I do understand."

-This seemed to remind Jonathon's Aunt Rosemarie of her presence.
-She turned to Myria, more subdued.
+This seemed to remind Jonathon's aunt of Myria's presence.
+She turned to her, more subdued.
 "Myria, it's good to see that you are alright as well.
 Jessica was very worried about you."

 Myria found this to be the greatest surprise thus far, and for a few moments her expression looked remarkably like a fish as her brain attempted to reconcile the suffering Jessica had experienced because of her, with Aunt Rosemarie's statement.
 "Surely you must be mistaken, considering that her injuries were m-"

 "Let's not get into that right now, shall we?"
 Susan interrupted yet again, pointing her chin at the watchmen before turning to face them fully.
 "Sergeant, may we take Jonathon inside?"

 The sergeant seemed startled by this, then stepped aside and gestured toward the door.
 "Of course ma'am.
 We are only here for his protection."
 Myria filed this under additional confirmation of her prior suspicions regarding who was being guarded from whom.

 "Good."
 Susan nodded to Myria and they got Jonathon, now even closer to dead weight, moving again.
 Aunt Rosemarie was already hurrying to hold the door open for them and preparing for some serious fussing.